Best Multi-Currency Account in Malaysia

 Wise

-Wise accounts are opened and operated online or in the handy Wise app, and can hold 50+ currencies.
-You’ll also get local account details for 10 global currencies, including MYR, EUR and USD, so you can get paid to your account easily, plus a linked Wise debit card which can be used for spending and withdrawals all over the world.
-Read our full Wise review to learn more.
+Wise accounts are opened and operated online or in the handy Wise app, and can hold 40+ currencies.
+You'll also get local account details for 10 global currencies, including MYR, EUR and USD, so you can get paid to your account easily, plus a linked Wise debit card for worldwide spending and withdrawals.

-Wise is a specialist in currency exchange, and uses the real mid-market exchange rate and low, transparent fees for all services.
+Wise is a currency exchange specialist, using the mid-market exchange rate and low, transparent fees for all services.
 There are no monthly fees or minimum balance requirements, making this a flexible option which you can use as much or as little as you need.
-Read our Wise Multi-currency Account Review to learn more.

-Currency conversion: Hold and convert 50+ currencies with the mid-market exchange rate
+Currency conversion: Hold and convert 40+ currencies with the mid-market exchange rate.

-Other notable features: Receive payments like a local from 30 countries, send money to 80+ countries, spend with your linked debit card in 200+ countries.
+Other notable features: Send money to 70+ countries, spend with your linked debit card in 170+ countries, and withdraw over 50 currencies at the live rate automatically.

 Go to Wise